plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 The Virtual Machine installation is not suited for production use and only provides a minimal set of components for testing and development.

-For AWS, OpenStack and Bare metal, PNDA can be used for production.
+For AWS, OpenStack and bare metal, PNDA can be used for production.

 While PNDA runs a cluster of applications, one can choose not to deploy all of them.
 You can adapt the application set to your needs.
 PNDA does provide two pre-configured 'flavors':
 * Pico